ctp-eos/ctp-sci/CTP: Grand Unification.md

 - **Dark Energy = C-energy**: The undetected non-physical conscious substrate
 - **Dark Matter = T-energy**: Translational carriers with structural influence
-- - but no mass carried from 'bleed through' CTP inter-reality-effects.
+- - but no mass carried from 'bleed-through' CTP inter-reality-effects.

-This resolves the observational gap without invoking hidden baryonic matter [5].
+This resolves the observational gap without invoking hidden baryonic matter
+- or need for new axions, WIMPS, or new quantum-particles.
+[5].

 ---